igormatyushkin014/Connection.js/README.md

 `Connection.js` is a new way of socket communication.
 It automatically converts sockets into user profiles and helps developer to associate personal data with each connected user.
 Also, `Connection.js` simplifies socket networking by asynchronous callbacks.
 The library is built on top of [socket.io](https://socket.io).

+**Important note.** This is a client-side of `Connection` library.
+For server-side solution, take a look at [Node.js version](https://github.com/igormatyushkin014/Connection-for-Node).

 ## How to Get Started

 Copy [connection.js](connection.js) file to your project.
 Then add scripts to your HTML document: